 Join us at the following Diverse Fort Collins events!

-Diverse Fort Collins Book Group – January/February/March 2020
+Diverse Fort Collins Book Group – January/February/May 2020

 Jan.
 26 (Chapters 1-4) click here for event info